 Any situation involving avoidable birth injuries should be evaluated for a potential legal claim.
 Due to the complexity of the facts and legal issues involved in your case, discussing your situation with an attorney who is experienced in the area of birth injury and medical malpractice liability is the best way to ensure a thorough evaluation of the likelihood of your claim’s success and its potential value.
 Especially in light of deadlines for filing your lawsuit, meeting with an attorney sooner rather than later to evaluate your case is recommended.

-At the law offices of Andrew R. Lynch, P.C. we cannot promise you an outcome or predict the future, but if an outcome is possible we will work with you to make it a reality.
+At the law offices of The Law Offices Of Andrew Lynch we cannot promise you an outcome or predict the future, but if an outcome is possible we will work with you to make it a reality.

-Please contact the Decatur, Georgia law office of Andrew R. Lynch for a free consultation today.
+Please contact the Decatur, Georgia law office of The Law Offices Of Andrew Lynch for a free consultation today.

 FAQs on Brain Injuries as a Result of Birth Injury

 Brain injuries occurring as a result of birth trauma can be distressing for both the affected child and their families, as a Georgia brain and spinal cord injury attorney knows.
 Understanding the causes, signs, and available treatments for these injuries is essential for addressing the challenges they present.
 When you suspect your child’s brain injury is a result of medical negligence, reach out to The Law Offices Of Andrew Lynch.